Skip to main content

 Troubleshooting

-• Ensure the user using a supported browser
+• Ensure the user is using a supported browser

-• Check that they have a valid Google or Slack account
+• Check that they have a valid account for one of the enabled login methods

-• Verify the user a member of your Slack workspace (for Slack login)
+• Verify the user is a member of your Slack workspace (for Slack login)

 Session Issues